NateEag/nateeag.com/pages/work/projects/avantco-refrigeration.md

 in the category system, which I designed and implemented.

-The site seems to be fairly broken these days, and I suspect it may have been rewritten since my time there.
+The site seems to be fairly broken these days, and I suspect it may have been rewritten since my time there, since several UI components have changed significantly.